I have 2,689 unread emails in one of my inboxes.

 It’s a lose-lose scenario.
 They’re sending lifecycle emails I don’t want to read, and if I do, I don’t click anything except my back button.

 If you run a SaaS business, it’s likely your customers are feeling the same way and your open rates show it.
 This is just one of the many SaaS business challenges you might face.

 In this guide to Saas emails, we’ll look at how to flip the script and get back on a win-win track with emails they want to read.

 Why SaaS Email Marketing Matters More

-Email (and live chat, if it’s applicable) is your primary communication channel as a SaaS company.
+Email marketing (and live chat, if it’s applicable) is your primary communication channel as a SaaS company.

-You might have other channels like social and SMS, but it’s not where your customers want to meet you — especially for marketing.
+You might have other channels like social media and SMS, but it’s not where your paying customer wants to meet you — especially for SaaS marketing.

-And since you should reserve aversion for distant family members and exes you once drunk dialed (sorry, Josh), that makes email a sweet spot of communication for SaaS companies.
+And since you should reserve aversion for distant family members and exes you once drunk dialed (sorry, Josh), that makes an email message a sweet spot of communication for SaaS companies.